Table of Contents

 (>>?) to let us chain together

-functions that return Maybe.
-So long as the
+functions that return a Maybe value.
+So long as

-result type of one function matches the parameter of the next,
+the result type of one function matches the parameter of the

 Useful as (>>?) was for